Filling in a pool is a great option for those who are looking to get rid of their pool without the price tag of a complete pool removal.

 1. Pool Fill-In

-This method involves removing only the top portion of the pool by breaking it off, throwing it in the bottom of the pool, and backfilling with dirt and/or gravel.
+This method involves removing only the top portion of the pool by breaking it off, throwing it in the bottom of the pool, and backfilling with gravel, dirt, and/or topsoil.

 - Pros: fast and inexpensive